Cop, police chief resign 2 days after Black motorist's death

 In her one-paragraph letter of resignation, Potter — a 26-year veteran — said, “I have loved every minute of being a police officer and serving this community to the best of my ability, but I believe it is in the best interest of the community, the department, and my fellow officers if I resign immediately."

-Wright’s father, Aubrey Wright, told ABC’s “Good Morning America” on Tuesday that he rejects the explanation that Potter mistook her gun for her Taser.
+Wright’s father, Aubrey Wright, told ABC’s “Good Morning America” that he rejects the explanation that Potter mistook her gun for her Taser.

 “I lost my son.
 He’s never coming back.
 I can’t accept that.
 A mistake?
 That doesn’t even sound right.
 This officer has been on the force for 26 years.
 I can’t accept that,” he said.